Tips for Making Disney Dining Reservations at Walt Disney World

 Be Flexible

 Many people are used to having meals at a certain time at home.
 But what they don’t realize when traveling to Walt Disney World, is that mealtimes can be all over the place.
-The dinner period can start as early as 3:30pm and go well past 10 at night.
-Many of the prime meal spots get taken very quicky.
-So, if you’re looking for that sweet spot of 6-7pm for a dinner reservation, or even a 8:30-9:30am reservation for breakfast, you may be disappointed.
-We recommend being flexible with your dining times when possible.
-This may not always be the easiest task when traveling with larger groups, or especially when traveling with smaller travelers.
-But keeping some flexibility can help you get those harder to get dining reservations at Walt Disney World.
+The dinner period can start as early as 3:30 p.m. and go well past 10 at night.
+Many of the prime meal spots get taken very quickly.
+So, if you’re looking for that sweet spot of 6-7 p.m. for a dinner reservation, or even an 8:30-9:30 a.m. reservation for breakfast, you may be disappointed.

 Keep in mind that there is food pretty much everywhere at Walt Disney World!
-Making a 4pm dinner reservation doesn’t mean you have to starve for the rest of the night.
+Making a 4 p.m. dinner reservation doesn’t mean you have to starve for the rest of the night.
 You can enjoy your large meal earlier in the day and grab a quick snack as the evening goes on.
 Portions at Walt Disney World tend to be quite generous, so it’s not completely unreasonable to have dinner a little earlier, especially if you’re used to smaller portions at home.

 We also are big fans of lunch reservations at Walt Disney for this very reason.
-Lunch prices generally tend to be a little cheaper at some restaurants, there is usually more availability, and if you eat a little later in the afternoon, you can grab something from a quick service restaurant for a light dinner
+Lunch prices generally tend to be a little cheaper at some restaurants, there is usually more availability, and if you eat a little later in the afternoon, you can grab something from a quick-service restaurant for a light dinner

 Skipper Canteen Magic Kingdom

 Didn’t get everything you wanted?
 Keep trying!
 Reservations open up all the time due to cancellations, and when they do, you may be able to snag a reservation you originally missed out on.
 Sometimes Walt Disney World parks actually extend their hours after the 60-day mark has passed, which means some restaurants end up having a whole slew of times open up that weren’t previously available.
-We’ve seen this most in the case of restaurants at Animal Kingdom, like the sometimes difficult to score Yak and Yeti.
-When Animal Kingdom extends their hours, Yak and Yeti instantly becomes open longer, and it’s easier to get one of those reservations.
+We’ve seen this most in the case of restaurants at Animal Kingdom, like the sometimes difficult-to-score Yak and Yeti.
+When Animal Kingdom extends their hours, Yak and Yeti instantly become open longer, and it’s easier to get one of those reservations.

 If you really have your heart set on a specific restaurant and feel your trip won’t be complete without it, consider using an alert service like Mouse Dining.
 They have free and paid accounts.
 And will alert you as soon as there are any times available for your preferred date and restaurant.
 We highly recommend the paid version of this which alerts you via text.
 You have to be quick to get some of these!
 So as soon as you get that link, open it up and snag that reservation before someone else does!
 (Yes, I know this sounds dramatic- but I’m completely serious!)